 Sperm are made in a man’s testes.
-During sexual climax, the sperm travels through two tubes (the right vas and left vas) in the scrotum, mix with semen (from the prostate and seminal vesicles), and come out of the penis.
+During sexual climax, the sperm travels through two tubes (the right vas and left vas) in the scrotum, mixes with semen (from the prostate and seminal vesicles), and comes out of the penis.
 In a vasectomy, these tubes are blocked so the sperm cannot reach the semen.
 As a result, you will ejaculate semen without sperm.

 A man cannot make his partner pregnant without sperm.

 Also keep in mind that the sperm makes up a minute portion of the ejaculate, approximately 1% of the volume.
 Therefore, you will not notice any change in the ejaculation post-vasectomy.
-Your sexual experience, erections, performance, ejaculations are essentially unchanged.
-Only change is: No more sperm, no more pregnancy.
+Your sexual experience, erections, performance, and ejaculations are essentially unchanged.
+The only change is: No more sperm, no more pregnancy.

 There are no life-threatening complications associated with NSV (Non-Scalpel Vasectomies).
 The complications that can arise are generally short-lived and resolve with ice, rest, anti-inflammatories, and time.

-With effective local anaesthesia and our no scalpel technique the pain is minimized.
+With effective local anaesthesia and our non scalpel technique, the pain is minimized.
 You will likely have some aching or other minor discomfort in the day or two after your surgery, but you can be sure that our gentle vasectomy procedure offers good outcomes with the least amount of pain.

 It will only hurt a little – and not during the procedure.